Keith Godchaux: Biography

-Godchaux sustained massive head injuries in an auto accident while being driven home on his birthday by noted tie-dye artist Courtenay Pollock (who was hosting the Godchauxs at his home in San Geronimo, California as they worked with their new band) in July 1980.
+Godchaux sustained massive head injuries in an auto accident while being driven home on his birthday by tie-dye artist Courtenay Pollock (who was hosting the Godchauxs at his home in San Geronimo, California as they worked with their new band) in July 1980.
 Shortly before the accident, he professed to Pollock that he was "the happiest I've ever felt in my life."
-He died at the age of 32 on July 23, 1980, four days after his birthday.
+He died on July 23, 1980, four days after he turned 32.

 In 1994, he was inducted, posthumously, into the Rock and Roll Hall of Fame as a member of the Grateful Dead.

 Personal life

 Through his marriage to Donna, Godchaux had a son, Zion.
 In the years following Godchaux's death, Zion would become a musician like both of his parents.

 Legacy

 According to Phil Lesh, some fans consider the years that Keith joined through the touring hiatus in 1974 to be the best years of the Grateful Dead.
 In his book he writes, "Keith turned into a fire-breathing demon about halfway through the fall [1971] tour—not only following the band effortlessly through all our endlessly bifurcating highways and byways, but grabbing the ball and running with it, leading us into unknown regions and setting the stage for what many heads consider the peak years of the Grateful Dead.
 With Keith, we became the turbocharged turn-on-a-dime Grateful Dead that had only been hinted at before, but the music also became warmer and more organic, almost but not quite filling the hole Pig's absence had left."
 Lesh has further clarified that, to him, the band was "never quite the same" after coming back from their touring hiatus in 1975.

 Bill Kreutzmann writes about Keith, "He was one of the best, if not the best, keyboardist that I’ve had the honor of playing with.
 The Grateful Dead have played with some really good ones over the years, like Bruce Hornsby and Brent Mydland, but this guy was just outrageous.
 He was really competent too, in that he could pick up whatever Jerry and I started playing that day, and just run with it.
 He didn’t need to know the material first.
 He could learn songs before he was even done hearing them for the first time.
 And he could play just about anything."